 Nobody likes to waste perfectly good t-shirts.
 We all want to be good stewards of the Lord's resources.
 T-shirts are a great way to excite and inspire, communicate your message, promote your group, and leave a lasting impression.
 At Church Art Works®, we've been serving the design and apparel needs of churches and ministries since 1982, so we've seen the potential pitfalls.
 Here are a few tips to help you avoid them.

 1. Start Early.

 One thing we see all too often is the mad scramble as the frenzied youth leader tries to pull off a t-shirt miracle at the eleventh hour.
 If you need a completely new custom design from scratch, try to plan the project about 2-3 months ahead, or even earlier if you are going to use the same artwork on promotional brochures, posters, and web.
 This allows enough time for all the details such as conceptualizing, designing, estimating costs, working out quantities & sizes, printing, and shipping.
-If you don't have much time, consider using a Budget Template, Premium Template, or Creeds™ design where the basic artwork is already done and you just need to change the text or add a personalized secondary design.
+If you don't have much time, consider using a One Color Template, Multi Color Template, or Creeds™ design where the basic artwork is already done and you just need to change the text or add a personalized secondary design.

 2. Budget Enough Bucks.

 This one is easy.
 Before the t-shirt project proceeds, call or e-mail the artists and/or printers and ask for estimated costs.
 Your goal should not be to find the cheapest, but to find affordable excellence – super cool stuff at a reasonable price.
 And while you're at it, be sure and discuss the timeline for the project and your final "in-hands" date.

 Apparel should be only one part of your total branding and promotional efforts.
 Event promotions will carry more impact when there is continuity in all the pieces.
 If the shirt art is expanded and used in multiple applications it will raise the perceived value of the shirt and the event.